KolibriOS/kolibrios/programs/develop/libraries/dll/ReadMe.txt

 ---
 History

 0.1     + First realised, kernel load dll.obj at runtime as starting point berfore app startup
           dll.obj process app import table, but not depended librarys, after that app gots control in his starting point

 0.2     + Introduced new KX header as extension for current format (see decription below)
         + Add KX header processing
         + Improved import table test logic, no reason to kill app for import absence - skip import processing (tnx ProMiNick)

----
+        + Added ReadMe.txt (this doc)

+0.2.1   + Branch from dll.inc, now this file is not external.
+Improved error handling.
+Now dll.Load return 0 in success only
+          Added corrsponding error codes if one of library or entry not found
+        + Added error handling with detailed inform user which error occurred through @notyfy.
+          Now application is not crashed if bad format, can't load library or no found entry

 Purpose

 Automatically libraries loads and linking imports.

 ---
-Limitations

-1) No error messages are issued if the library or symbol in the library is not found or somthing went wrong
+TODO

-2) There is no autoloading of dependent libraries (the library format needs to be improved, see intorduction of KX header extension bellow)
+1) The library format needs to be improved, see intorduction of KX header extension bellow

 ---
 How to use